maksv21/time-calculator/README.md

 # Jake
-This is a calculator that helps you to calculate time.
+This is a calculator that helps you calculate the time.

 <i>Moves from Pure JS to React